Things Fall Apart

-Things Fall Apart is a 1958 novel by Nigerian author Chinua Achebe.
-It is Achebe's debut novel and was written when he was working at the Nigerian Broadcasting Corporation.
-The novel was first published in London by Heinemann on 17 June 1958.
+Things Fall Apart is the 1958 debut novel by Nigerian author Chinua Achebe.
+Set in Colonial Nigeria, it portrays the story of Okonkwo, a traditional and influential leader of the fictional Igbo clan of Umuofia, who opposes colonialism and early Christianity.
+Written when Achebe was working at the Nigerian Broadcasting Corporation, it was first published in London by Heinemann on 17 June 1958.

-The story, which is set in British Nigeria, centers on the irrepressible Okonkwo, a traditional influential leader of the fictional Igbo clan Umuofia, who opposes colonialism and early Christianity.
+It was later followed by No Longer at Ease in 1960 and Arrow of God in 1964, which together make up the "African trilogy".
 The novel's title was taken from a verse of "The Second Coming", a 1919 poem by Irish poet W. B. Yeats.
-Things Fall Apart formed the first part of Achebe's "African trilogy" with his novels No Longer at Ease and Arrow of God.
-The novel explores many themes, especially culture, masculinity, pride, violence, and colonialism.

 Things Fall Apart is regarded as a milestone in African literature.
-It gained critical acclaim and popularity upon publication, and has been translated into over fifty languages.
-It was listed on Time's "100 Best English-language Novels from 1923 to 2005".
-The novel has had several adaptations, including the radio drama Okonkwo (1961) by the Nigerian Broadcasting Corporation, as well as the 1971 film Things Fall Apart, which starred Princess Elizabeth of Tooro.
+It gained critical acclaim and popularity upon publication, and has been translated into over fifty languages, making it one of the most translated works of literature in the world.
+It was listed on Times "100 Best English-language Novels from 1923 to 2005".

+The novel has had several adaptations, including Okonkwo, a 1961 radio drama by the Nigerian Broadcasting Corporation and Things Fall Apart, a 1971 film which starred Princess Elizabeth of Tooro.